Ambient Flow Profiling

 - To determine mass transfer of contaminants throughout the well.

-- To delineate flow contribution zone by zone along the screened section of the well.
+- To delineate flow contribution and flow velocity zone by zone along the screened section of the well.

 - To delineate zonal percentage contribution along the screened section of the well.